 Tiramani has worked as a costume and stage designer since 1977.
 She was Associate Designer at the Theatre Royal, Stratford East, 1979–97 and Director of Theatre Design at Shakespeare’s Globe 1997–2005, where the many productions she worked on included Twelfth Night (winner of the 2003 Olivier and the 2014 Tony Awards for Best Costume Design).
 In opera she works regularly with McVicar, their collaborations including La clemenza di Tito (Aix-en-Provence Festival), Orlando (Lille, Paris and Dijon), Anna Bolena (Metropolitan Opera, New York) and The Marriage of Figaro (Opera Australia).

 Tiramani is a leading researcher in historical costume practices and is founder member and Principal of the School of Historical Dress.
 She is also a writer, and completed Janet Arnold’s Patterns of Fashion (2008) and co-authored Seventeenth-Century Women’s Dress Patterns: Books One and Two (2011, 2012) for V&A Publishing.
-She is in demand as a lecturer on the history of costume and on costume design.
+She widely lectures on the history of costume and on costume design.

 News and features

 Backstage films from the live relay of Andrea Chénier including a musical masterclass from Antonio Pappano, and an insight into costume design.